top of page

 Now, as a dermatologist, I don't really recommend people getting a tattoo due to the numerous risks and side effects.
 However, if you have already made the decision, I am not the one to judge.

 Now that we have got that out of the way, let me help you explore the world of painless (less painful) tattooing.
-If you want to jump straight to the recommendations, be my guest, but I think you'd really benefit from reading the entire article, especially from this section.
+Let's jump straight to the recommendations, but I think you'd really benefit from reading the entire article, especially from this section.

 How to Apply Numbing Cream Properly